 Personal Story: When Back Pain Won't Take a Vacation

 Before day three, she reached her breaking point.
 It was on her bucket list to see U2 live in concert, but when the day finally came, it was a far cry from a “Beautiful Day.”
-She could not stand for more than 10 minutes without having to sit and bend over to relieve the pain.
+She couldn't stand for more than 10 minutes without having to sit and bend over to relieve the pain.
 “I felt like one of my patients in labor,” says Kim.
 That was it.

 The next day, she went to the Virtua Voorhees emergency room.
 She arrived crying and in excruciating pain: “On a scale from 1 to 10, my pain level was a 15,” says Kim.